codemagic-ci-cd/codemagic-docs/content/flutter/custom-scripts.md

 Please note that custom scripts are always executed from the absolute path to the cloned repository which is located at `/Users/builder/clone` and can also be accessed using the environment variable `FCI_BUILD_DIR`.
 If your project is not in the repository root and you want to access it from a script, you will need to move to the needed directory inside the script.
 {{</notebox>}}

-Using `codemagic.yaml` for build configuration allows for even greater customization of builds.
-Read more about it in [Configuration as code (YAML)](./yaml/).
+Using `codemagic.yaml` for build configuration allows for even greater customization of builds, read more about it [here](../getting-started/yaml).

 {{<notebox>}}
-You can see some sample scripts in the **Custom scripts examples** category.
+You can find some useful scripts in the **Knowledge base** category.
 {{</notebox>}}